huanyun1218924/DBDC_PK/README.md

 Metabolomic Discovery of Multi-fluid Biomarkers of Food Intake in a Randomized Acute Feeding Trial

+Dataset files:

+plasma_sample.RData: A simulated plasma dataset with the same sample size and metabolite variables as the original dataset

+urine_sample.RData: A simulated urine dataset with the same sample size and metabolite variables as the original dataset

 Code files in this repository covers the main analyses:

 Figure 2.R: Time-course metabolites change patterns after food intake;